-Before we begin a detailed look at each holy day, however, there is an important question that we need to answer.
-When the Church Age began there were some people who wondered if Christians were still bound by the old levitical law.
-Was the Church supposed to keep all of these festivals?
+Before we begin a detailed look at each holy day, there's an important question we need to answer.
+When the church age began there were some people who wondered if Christians were still bound by the old Levitical law.
+Was the church required to observe all of these festivals?